 He has been called the greatest Bulgarian poet of his generation.
 Can one literary scandal bury his whole career? more »

 Barbara Olson, author of The Final Days: The Last, Desperate Abuses of Power by the Clinton White House (Regnery), died aboard Flight 77 when it hit the Pentagon on September 11, 2001.
-Unfortunately, therefore, she does not have to account for the nonsense in this slim volume, in which factual evidence lies a lot thinner on the ground than the unexplained debris from 9-11. more »
+Unfortunately, therefore, she does not have to account for the no more »